qemqemqem/articlesong/README.md

 ## 🐛 Troubleshooting

-### "API key not configured"
+### "SunoAPI key not configured"
-- Go to extension options and enter your API keys
+- Go to extension options and enter your SunoAPI key (required)

 ### "Anthropic API error: 401"
 - Your Anthropic API key is invalid or expired
 - Get a new one from console.anthropic.com
+- Or leave it empty to use SunoAPI lyrics generation

 ### "Suno API error: 402"
 - You need to add credits to your SunoAPI account
 - Go to sunoapi.org and top up

 ### Song takes too long
-- Normal generation time is 30-60 seconds
+- Normal generation time is 2-4 minutes for V5 (high quality!)
-- If it times out (4 minutes), check your SunoAPI credits
+- If it times out (8 minutes), check your SunoAPI credits

 ### Audio doesn't play
 - Check browser console for errors